cleanunicorn/cleanunicorn-website/content/about.md

 slug = "about"
 +++

-I am Daniel Luca, based in Bucharest, Romania, a self taught developer with an emphasis on open source technologies, security and blockchain.
+I am Daniel Luca, based in Bucharest, Romania, a self taught developer with a passion for open source technologies, security and blockchain.

-I like snowboarding, swimming and meditating.
-Mostly interested in Ethereum at the moment.
+I like snowboarding, swimming and meditation.
+At this moment I am really interested in the Ethereum ecosystem.

 ### Talks

-Sometimes I give talks about things that I find interesting.
+Sometimes, I give talks about things that I find interesting.

 [Security Espresso Meetup 0x13](https://www.youtube.com/watch?v=sfyYTfS_7uU)